bongiozzo/musica_mustdie/output/band_kingcrow.md

 # Kingcrow

+classic prog from Italy

-Дискография
+## Дискография

-"Something Unknown" 2001, Heavy Metal
+### "Something Unknown" 2001, Heavy Metal

+Children Of Technology
+Envy And Die
+The Black Tower
+Can My Soul Fly Free
+Falling World
+Something Unknown
+Kingcrow
+All I Want
+My War
+My War (The story)

-"Matzmariels EP" 2003, Heavy Metal
+### "Matzmariels EP" 2003, Heavy Metal

-"Insider" 2004, Heavy Metal
+### "Insider" 2004, Heavy Metal

+01. Friendship
+02. The Project
+03. Temptation
+04. Never Say Die
+05. Eyes Of A Betrayer
+06. Into The Cell
+07. Lies
+08. The Killing Hand
+09. Stardust
+10. Save Me
+11. Finale

-"Timetropia" 2006, Heavy Metal
+### "Timetropia" 2006, Heavy Metal

+1. A Perfect Life
+2. Fading Out Part I
+3. Out Of The Darkness
+4. Realusion
+5. Between Now And Forever
+6. Fractured
+7. Home
+8. A merry-go-round (Chemical Ecstasy)
+9. Fragile certainties
+10. A hitch-hiker
+11. Turn of events in a drawer
+12. Fading Out Part II

-"Phlegethon" 2010, Heavy Metal
+### "Phlegethon" 2010, Heavy Metal

+1. The Slide
+2. Timeshift Box
+3. Islands
+4. The Great Silence
+5. Lullaby For An Innocent
+6. Evasion
+7. Numb (Incipit, Climax & Coda)
+8. Washing Out Memories
+9. A New Life
+10. Lovocaine
+11. Fading Out Pt.
+III
+12. Phlegethon

-"In Crescendo" 2013, Heavy Metal
+### "In Crescendo" 2013, Heavy Metal

-"Eidos" 2015, Heavy Metal
+### "Eidos" 2015, Heavy Metal

 ## Отношения с другими группами